theodorx7/babai-curtain-m515e-esphome-firmware/README.md

 > [!TIP]
-> This modification method and/or firmware configuration can be used not only for babai.curtain.m515e, but also for other similar devices in the Tuya and Xiaomi ecosystems.
+> This method of modification and/or firmware configuration can also be used for other Zemismart motor models in the Tuya and Xiaomi ecosystems.

 <br/>
 The first version of my smart home was built on cloud technologies.
 However, I quickly realized that a smart home must be based exclusively on local control.
 Only local devices are capable of providing reliability and comfort.
 Otherwise, you risk disappointment.